 Cancer in Cats: sadly, many cats develop cancer in their lifetime.
 Lymphoma, squamous cell carcinoma, mast cell tumour, and bone cancer are fairly common among our feline friends.
 If caught early, you can still manage their symptoms and help them maintain a good quality life.

 - Cancer Fighter Pack - A bundle of holistic remedies that can help the body flush out toxins, support the immune system, and contains antioxidants to help repair damaged tissue.

 - Natures Immuno - A blend of medicinal mushrooms that offer beneficial support for the immune system and have been used as adjunct support with chemotherapy.

-- Diabetes in cats occurs when the body does not have enough ability to produce enough insulin to balance blood sugar, or glucose, levels.
-Left untreated, it can lead to weight loss, loss of appetite, vomiting and dehydration.
+Diabetes in Cats: is a condition that Japanese Bobtails may be susceptible to.
+Diabetes in cats occurs when the body does not produce enough insulin to balance blood sugar levels or blood pressure.
+If left untreated, it may lead to unexpected weight loss, low appetite, vomiting, and excessive thirst.